jackyz/pobi/README.md

 What Not
 --------
-* Not a sevice, just a tool. you still needs outside server.
+* Not a sevice, just a tool.
+You still need your own outside server.
 * Nothing magic, just a set of standard protocol services.

 Install - Test - Run